After years of taking on a sugar company, Preah Vihear activist tries hand as CNRP candidate

 “They lied that if the CNRP won they would have dismissed the company, but it won and could not dismiss it.”

-Instead of resisting, Heang said, the villagers should instead lobby Rui Feng to contribute to the local community by financing the construction of additional roads and schools.
-Heang said that he would further pursue a development-friendly agenda as commune chief by seeking government resources to electrify the entire commune.
+Instead of resisting, Heng said, the villagers should instead lobby Rui Feng to contribute to the local community by financing the construction of additional roads and schools.
+Heng said that he would further pursue a development-friendly agenda as commune chief by seeking government resources to electrify the entire commune.
 At present, only residents living near the main road have reliable electricity, he said.

 Some villagers, he contended, saw the ongoing land dispute with Rui Feng as an excuse to occupy land and claim it as their own.
 “I hope the company and the people can live together,” he said.
 “Opposition against the company is meaningless.”